Explaining Hydrostatic and Hydrodynamic Fluid Pressure Components

 Hydrostatic and hydrodynamic pressures in Bernoulli’s equation for isothermal compressible laminar inviscid flows.

 The first place to start studying hydrostatic and hydrodynamic pressure acting on a complex body is to use a CFD simulation application.
-When you need to study these effects in complex systems, use the complete set of CFD simulation tools in Omnis from Cadence.
+When you need to study these effects in complex systems, use the complete set of CFD simulation tools in Fidelity from Cadence.
 Modern numerical approaches used in aerodynamics simulations, turbulent and laminar flow simulations, reduced fluid flow models, and much more can be implemented with these tools.